9 Challenges I Faced as a Businesswoman ( My Journey )

 That mindset quickly led to burnout.

-It was only when I sought mentorship, joined women’s entrepreneur groups, and hired a coach that I started to thrive.
+It was only when I requested for mentorship, joined women’s entrepreneur groups, and hired a coach that I started to thrive.

 Leadership can be lonely.